-The effect is a local public that remains satisfied with their local schools despite objective findings that would inspire concern and greater attention to school board elections, district decisions, and school policies and actions.
+The typical effect is the local public remains favorably impressed with their schools despite unimpressive objective results–results that might otherwise inspire calls for new leadership, revised school policies, school board recall elections, reconsidered district decisions, and new policies and practices.

-We are a David facing a publicly funded Goliath, so we need all of the help we can get.
+Consumers are a David facing a publicly funded Goliath.
+We need all of the help we can get.

-Please send your contribution to the address below.
-Donations are tax-exempt and should be made payable to the Education Consumers Foundation.
-We will respond with confirmation and a receipt for your records–and our most sincere thanks.
+If you would prefer mailing a check, please use the address below.
+Again, donations are tax-exempt and should be made payable to the Education Consumers Foundation.
+We will respond with confirmation and a receipt for your records.

 Education Consumers Foundation